shahedpy/flutter-listview-rest-api/README.md

 - `ListView.builder()`: Build a list of items from the fetched data
 - `CircularProgressIndicator()`: Show a loading indicator while fetching data from the API
 - `isLoading`: A boolean variable to check if the data is still being fetched
+- `isConnected`: A boolean variable to check if the device is connected to the internet

 ## Widgets
 - CircularProgressIndicator